uozrobotics/hackathon2025_ws/doc/challenge.md

 This file is written using the [TIARA trajectory format](https://github.com/Romea/romea-ros-path-tools/blob/main/doc/tiara_format.md).
-Some tools are provided in the [`romea_path_tools`](https://github.com/Romea/romea-ros-path-tools) package to visualize, convert or easily generate paths in this format using its python library.
+Some tools are provided in the [`romea_path_tools`](https://github.com/Romea/romea-ros-path-tools) package to visualize, convert or generate paths in this format using its python library.

 ### Weeding the agricultural plot